-- The projector should be unplugged if it will not to be used for an extended period. - To turn off the image and sound briefly (five minutes or less), use the "Picture Mute" button on the remote control instead of turning the projector off and on. - The projector will display a black, blue image or focus pattern if no input signal is present. - Do not turn the projector off and then immediately back on.
+- The projector should be unplugged if it will not to be used for an extended period. - To turn off the image briefly (five minutes or less), use the "Picture Mute" button instead of turning the projector off and on. - The projector will display a black, blue image or focus pattern if no input signal is present. - Do not turn the projector off and then immediately back on.
 The projector needs to cool for a minute before it can be restarted.